postgresml/postgresml/README.md

 (1 row)
  ```

-The function will snapshot the training data, train the model a default linear regression algorithm, and make it available for predictions.
+The function will snapshot the training data, train the model with a default linear regression algorithm, and make it available for predictions.

 ### Predictions